Sport in the Bahamas: Equestrian

 Equestrian Bahamas is an organization that supports and promotes the sport of equestrian in the Bahamas.
 There is a growing interest amongst youth through their programs.

 Millie Vlasov has been competing for the nation and took part in the "Andalucia Sunshine Tour" in Vejer de la Frontera, Spain.
 She is currently looking to qualify for the 2023 Central American and Caribbean Games.

 Golf

 Golf is governed by Bahamas Golf Federation.

 There are many golf tournaments in the Bahamas hosted annually including two on the Korn Ferry Tour: The Bahamas Great Abaco Classic and The Bahamas Great Exuma Classic.

 Lacrosse

 The Bahamas has been hosting lacrosse events in Nassau and Grand Bahama in recent years.

 Netball

-The governing body for netball in the country is Bahamas Netball Federation.

-The Bahamas women's national netball team competed in the 1971 World Netball Championships and the 1979 World Netball Championships.
-They also competed in the 1976 and 1977 Caribbean Games.
-The sport has been on the decline in the country since then.
+The Bahamas national netball team represented the Bahamas Netball Federation at the 1971 and 1979 World Netball Tournaments.
+They have also competed in the Caribbean Netball Championships.
+They hosted the 1977 tournament.

 Sailing

 Sailing is a very popular sport in the Bahamas.
 It was announced as the new national sport in April 2023.
 The country got its first Olympic medals in sailing with Durward Knowles and Cecil Cooke.

 Numerous regattas take place throughout the Bahamian Islands, with the biggest being the "National Family Island Regatta" in Exuma Island.
 The "Long Island Regatta" in Long Island, Bahamas, and Cat Island Regatta on Cat Island, Bahamas are also major events.